winitzki/scall/tutorial/programming_dhall.md

 ## Leibniz equality types

-Dhall's `assert` feature is a static check that some expressions are equal.
+Dhall's `assert` feature provides a static check that some expressions are equal.
 The syntax is `assert : a ≡ b`, where the expression `a ≡ b` denotes a _type_ that has a value only if `a` equals `b`.
 That feature can be viewed as syntax sugar for a technique known as "Leibniz equality types".